sejaltech/HTML-CSS-Mini_Project/README.md

 destinations.html – Destinations page

-Corresponding CSS files for each page
+Corresponding CSS files for styling

-Image files used in the website
+Image assets used across the website

 👤 My Contribution

-I was responsible for designing and developing the following parts of the website:
+I contributed to the design and development of the following sections:

 About Page (about.html, about.css)

 Courses Page (courses.html, courses.css)

-These pages are fully coded with structured HTML and styled CSS to match the overall website theme.
+These pages were fully structured using semantic HTML and styled with CSS to match the overall website theme and layout.

 🚀 Deployment

-This project is hosted using GitHub Pages.
+This project can be hosted using GitHub Pages.
-Once the code is pushed to the repository and Pages is enabled from settings, a live link is generated that can be shared for viewing the working website online.
+After pushing the code to the repository and enabling GitHub Pages in the repository settings, a live link can be generated to share and view the website online.

 📝 How to Run the Project Locally

 To run this project on your computer:

-Clone the repository:
+Clone the repository

 git clone https://github.com/sejaltech/HTML-CSS-Mini_Project.git

-Open the folder in a code editor (VS Code recommended).
+Open the folder in a code editor (VS Code recommended)

-Open any .html file in a web browser to view the page locally.
+Open any .html file in a web browser

+No additional setup is required.

 📄 Declaration

-I hereby declare that this mini project has been completed by me as part of a group activity.
-The work submitted is original and created using HTML and CSS for academic evaluation.
+I hereby declare that this mini project was completed as part of a group academic activity.
+The submitted work is original and created using HTML and CSS for evaluation purposes.

 🔮 Future Scope

-Improvements can be made in the future such as:
+Future improvements may include:

-Adding JavaScript to enhance interactivity
+Adding JavaScript for interactivity

-Making the pages fully responsive for mobile devices
+Making the website fully responsive for mobile devices

-Adding a contact form with backend support
+Creating a functional contact form

-Integrating course registration and login features
+Integrating login and course registration features

+Enhancing UI/UX with animations and transitions

+✨ Thank you for viewing this project!